wduquette/joe/mdbook/src/types.md

 Joe classes support single inheritance.

 See the section on [Classes](classes.md) for more information.

-[^numeric]: At time of writing, Joe does not yet support exponential notation or hexadecimal literals.

 [^unicode]: Joe supports Unicode escapes, e.g., `\u1234`, as in Java;
 but only within string literals.